 The head of the Government today (April 2013) and Prime Minister of Greece is Antonis Samaras, while President of the Hellenic Republic (since 2005) is Karolos Papoulias.

-You will find bellow general information about politics in Greece, the organization of the state and the political tensions.
+You will find below general information about politics in Greece, the organization of the state and the Greek political system.

 Organization and political tensions